marisukukise/japReader/README.md

 ------------------------------------------------------------------------

- You\'re reading this right now which means you\'ve already extracted `japReader-1.3.1.zip`.
+ You\'re reading this right now which means you\'ve already extracted `japReader.zip`.

  You should have all the files as shown in this image: